JacekWozniak12/JacekWozniak12.github.io/apps.md

 ---

 ## Apps
-Here I present apps that I've created in languages like C# using software like Unity
+Here I present apps that I've created in languages like C# using software like Unity.